tls-attacker/TLS-Attacker-Description/README.md

 2. Ask for permissions for [TLS Attacker](https://issues.sonatype.org/browse/OSSRH-61488); Someone who already has developer access must back that request, or they can request it for you.
 Just look at the history of the linked issue.
     - This may take a day or two
 3. Setup credentials for maven
-    - Once you have permission you should be able to login to the [nexus repository manager](https://s01.oss.sonatype.org/) with the same credentials as you have at the issue tracker
+    - Once you have permission you should be able to login to the [Central Portal](https://central.sonatype.com) with the same credentials as you have at the issue tracker
     - On the top right click on your name, "Profile"
     - In the "Profile" pane you have a dropdown that states "Summary"; change that to "User Token"
     - Create a new token by clicking "Access User Token"
     - Copy that token into your `.m2/settings.xml` into the `settings/servers` (cf. [Setting up the Nexus connection](#Setup))
-    - Change the id of the just pasted server to `ossrh`.
+    - Change the id of the just pasted server to `central-upload`.
     - It should look something like this:
       ```xml
       <server>
-          <id>ossrh</id>
+          <id>central-upload</id>
           <username>random letters</username>
           <password>more random letters</password>
       </server>